-XIII.
-Records Retention
+Records Retention:

 All disciplinary records are the property of the office of Student Conduct and Community Standards.
 The office will maintain these records for 7 years from the date of graduation, or the last date of enrollment if the student did not graduate.
+All records related to Student group conduct will be kept in the Student group's official file indefinitely and the group outcomes may be shared or published at the University's discretion.
+Records involving expulsions are kept indefinitely.